Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Related Work

-Most of the approaches listed above attempt to find representations in between a fully binary network and a fully real-valued one.
+Most of the approaches listed above attempt to find representations in between a fully binary network and real-valued one.
 However, there is no straightforward method to design networks comprising binary components that make efficient use of the available computational memory and delivering maximum possible performance.
-The closest towards this goal is the hybrid binary network that performs selective binarization through locally converting the activations to full-precision and retaining the rest of the network as binary \cite{8354199}.
-However, this approach also provides limited flexibility in terms of full exploitation of the mixing between binary and full-precision components.
-Our \texttt{MixBin} strategy effectively mixes the binary and full-representations for weights as well as activations to build B2NNs that are well optimized.
+The closest towards this goal is the hybrid binary network \cite{8354199} that performs selective binarization through locally converting the activations to full-precision and retaining the rest of the network as binary .
+However, this approach provides limited flexibility in terms of full exploitation of the mixing between binary and full-precision components.
+There also exists layer selection methods for quantization designed to combine different precisions layers together in a network \cite{Chen2019BinarizedNA, 9577892, NEURIPS2020_d77c7035}.
+These use either the difference of network weights, their gradients or the Hessians to decide which layers to choose for reduced precision and the extent of reduction.
+We discuss these methods further in Section \ref{Experiments} and present a comparison of these methods with \texttt{MixBin}.